kyma-project/community/guidelines/internal-guidelines/new-repository-settings.md

 # Repository Settings

 All repositories in `kyma-project` and `kyma-incubator` organizations should be similar in structure, settings, and restrictions.
-Follow this document to adjust the new repository settings when you create a new repository in one of these organizations.
+Follow these guidelines to adjust settings of a new repository created in one of these organizations.

 > **NOTE:** You have to be an owner of the given organization to create a new repository in it.

-## Table of contents
+## Contents

 Follow these sections: